Strætó: Recent history

+Night buses on weekends were introduced in autumn 1994 under SVR, but ceased in 2003.

 In 2007, Strætó moved its depot from Kirkjusandur to their current location in Hestháls.

 As part of a ECTOS Hydrogen demonstration project in cooperation with Icelandic New Energy and partly funded by the EU, three hydrogen fuel-cell buses were in use from October 2003 until 2008.

 In 2006, the first two CNG buses began operating for Strætó using methane biogas produced from local waste.
 In 2018, the first battery-electric buses were introduced into the fleet.
 As of 2024, there are 28 are battery-electric buses and 4 CNG buses in operation, comprising around 18% of the fleet total.

-In 2012, Strætó released a mobile app for trip planning, later adding the ability to pay for bus fares using the app in 2014.
+In 2012, GPS tracking was introduced to the bus fleet, accompanied by on-board stop displays and audible stop announcements.
+This also allowed users able to track buses on the Strætó website as well as through a new mobile app, which also provided trip planning.
+The app later added the ability to pay for bus fares using the app in 2014.
 From 2014 to 2025, Strætó provided free Wi-fi on all city buses.
 In 2018, bus routes, stops and timetables were made available as a public API in the form of a GTFS feed, allowing Google Maps and Apple Maps to display bus information in their apps.
 This was expanded in 2024 with live bus times, showing users delays and real-time information.
+In 2020, the most frequented bus stops received real-time LED departure boards.

 In 2021, consultation and planning began for a major reorganisation of the bus route network in conjunction with the construction of a bus rapid transit system in the Reykjavík Capital region, called Borgarlína.

 As a result of urban redevelopment and Borgarlína construction, the main city centre terminal at Hlemmur was closed in 2024 and partly relocated to a temporary facility at Skúlagötu.
 After reconstruction, Hlemmur will become an interchange for Borgarlina BRT services.

 Klapp payment system

 In November 2021, the Klapp open-loop account based electronic fare payment system, using contactless smartcards and a mobile app was introduced.
 This replaced a paper based ticketing system in use since the 20th century and outdated app fare payment function from 2014.
-The introduction of the system was met with controversy due to its difficultly in registering concessionary fare eligibility and its particularly poor reliability, with frequent outages requiring bus drivers to let passengers on without paying.
+The introduction of the system was met with controversy due to its difficulty in registering concessionary fare eligibility and its particularly poor reliability, with frequent outages requiring bus drivers to let passengers on without paying.

 In September 2024 fare-capping was introduced on the Klapp system, followed by payment by contactless payment cards (Visa/Mastercard) in December.
 In June 2025, Strætó stopped accepting cash for city bus fares.
 Also in 2025, Strætó began to discontinue 1- and 3-day passes, previously issued on single use Klapp barcode cards.